The Ultimate Guide to Visiting Puerto Rico with Kids

 The best time to visit is from mid-December to April, when the weather is warm and dry.
 However, this is also peak tourist season.
 May to November offers fewer crowds and lower prices but a higher chance of rain, especially during hurricane season (June to November).

-If staying in San Juan, many top attractions are within walking distance.
+If staying in San Juan, many top attractions are within walking distance, and it is also easy to get around by Uber.

 El Conquistador Resort (Fajardo) – Features a water park, beautiful ocean views, and ferry access to a private island.